jhauberg/dledger/README.md

 `dledger` is a local-first, command-line tool for tracking and forecasting dividend income.

-In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` operates on a plain-text format that is both easy to read and quick to edit.
-Small, portable and dependable.
-No strings attached.
+In tradition of [ledger-likes](https://plaintextaccounting.org/#plain-text-accounting-apps) and [plain-text accounting](https://plaintextaccounting.org), `dledger` is small, portable and reliable, and operates on plain-text journals that are both easy to read and quick to edit- and most importantly, all yours.

 ---